tavareshugo/slcu_r_course/module01_data_and_files/data_organisation.md

 selecting the file format to be "_CSV_".

 This is the recommended way to export data ready to be imported into _R_.

+>### Exercise:
+>
+>- Open the file "dataset_tidy.xls" in the "course_data" directory
+>- Examine the file to see if you can understand its contents
+>- Export the cleaned-up data as a `CSV` file (save it in the "course_data" directory)

+## Reading data into R

+_R_ is a statistical software and programming language.
+This means that, in order to do anything in _R_, we need to literally write down instructions using specific code.

+And so, to read files in _R_ we need to learn how to tell the program where our file is... without using the file browser!

+This is done by specifying the **path** to that file.
+This is like an address of where that file is located on the computer.

+File paths are built like so:

+`directory/subdirectory/another_subdirectory/some_file.txt`

+* Each directory is split by a `/`
+* The file name comes at the end (don't forget to include the file extension!)
+* Spaces should be avoided, but in R they are tolerated

+But what is the starting point of this *path*?

+This varies between operating system, but generally a good way to start is to look at the **working directory** that _R_ is using.
+This is the *path* that _R_ is taking as its reference point while you are working.

+>### Exercise:
+>
+> - Open RStudio
+> - Run this command in _R_ to find what your default _working directory_ is: `getwd()`
+> - Try changing your working directory using the command `setwd("new/working/dir")`
+>   - Tip: write down this code `setwd("")` and while your cursor is inside the quotes press the tab `Tab` key.

+**Tips:**

+- When writting paths in R always use `"` quotes
+- Try pressing the `Tab` key when writing paths - _RStudio_ will auto-complete the path for you
+- If you start your path with the `~` symbol, this means "your home directory", which will vary depending on your username and operating system
+- paths can be _relative_ to where your working directory is at the moment
+    - Use `../` to symbolise the directory _above_ your current directory

+>### Exercise:
+>
+> Throughout the course we will be using Rstudio, which is a program that provides with a convenient interface to work with R.
+>
+> R code can be saved into text documents, called scripts (usually with a file extension `.R`).
+In this course we will be using a special kind of document, which is also text-based but mixes code and text.
+These are called "R Markdown" files (with extension `.Rmd`) and we will be using them throughout the course.
+>
+>- Open the file "reading_data.Rmd" in the "module01_data_and_files" course folder
+>- Try and complete the code following the instructions in that document

+## Homework

+Based on the principles outlined in this module, try and tidy one of your own datasets and then read it into R.

+If you encounter any difficulties, we will discuss them in the next module!

 ## Further reading